GC Cog 40, 42, and 45

-The Wolf Tooth Components GC cassette cog is available in two versions: one for Shimano cassettes and one for SRAM cassettes.
+The Wolf Tooth Components GC cassette cog is available in three versions, one for Shimano 10 speed cassettes, one for SRAM cassettes, and one for Shimano 11 speed cassettes.
 They are compatible with the following models:

 XTR 11-36t (CS-M980)